As you get started with exploring research on your topic, we have:

 Click on BY SUBJECT to match by department or by subject terms.

 This directory of UT-Austin librarians identifies the librarians by their subject specialties and gives their contact information.
-They can advise on navigating library resources and also on looking for sources beyond the library.
-You are welcome to ask quick questions or for a consultation.
+We are glad to advise on navigating library resources and also on looking for sources beyond the library.
+You are welcome to ask quick questions or ask for a consultation.